-In addition to the tetrahedralization pipeline, SCIRun also contains support for direct generation of hexahedral meshes.
-There are two main types of hexahedral meshes utilized in SCIRun: hexahedral meshes with stair-stepped boundaries and hexahedral meshes with smooth boundaries.
-A raw model segmentation can also be thought of as a hexahedral mesh; however, the resolution of these meshes is often greater than desired.
-Therefore, some data reduction is often necessary.
-SCIRun contains algorithms for resampling this data at coarser hexahedral representations.
-Additionally, a coarse lattice can be built by resampling the original segmentation and then using localized refinement techniques to recover data in areas of importance.
-When necessary, as in simulations that are constrained by factors other than the volumetric data, such as the location of electrical sources, these refinements can even exceed the resolution of the original data.
+In addition to the tetrahedralization pipeline, SCIRun also contains support for handling hexahedral elements directly.
+There are two main methodologies utilized in SCIRun for hexahedral meshes: hexahedral meshes with stairstepped boundaries and hexahedral meshes with smooth boundaries.
+Because the hexahedral meshes can be generated directly from the segmented model, resolution of these meshes is often greater than needed, or desired.
+Therefore some data reduction is often necessary.
+SCIRun contains algorithms for resampling this data at more coarse hexahedral representations.
+Additionally, a coarse lattice can also be built using resampling, with some localized refinement techniques to recover data in areas of importance back down to the level of the original data, or levels beyond the resolution of the original data which is sometimes needed for certain simulations that are constrained by other factors than the volumetric data.